-Operation of the HSR Build Alternative could result in access, noise and/or visual impacts, and/or an increase in physical deterioration at parks, schools, trails, and other recreation resources.
+Operation of the HSR Build Alternative could result in access, noise and/or visual impacts at parks, schools, trails, and other recreation resources, including the planned Phase 3 of the San Fernando Bike Path, planned San Fernando Railroad Bike Path, planned Chandler Road Bikeway, Golden State Connector Bike Path, planned Burbank Western Channel Bike Path, Los Angeles River Bike Path (Planned Extension), planned Verdugo Wash Bike Path, proposed Connect US Cycle Tracks, Griffith Manor Park, Pelanconi Park, Rio de Los Angeles State Park, and Albion Riverside Park.
 The HSR Build Alternative could interfere with access to the San Fernando Bike Path, which would need to be rerouted for approximately 0.28 mile.
 Recreationists could experience increased noise from HSR operations and/or degradation of views to and from the park, recreation resource, or trail.
 Potential impacts to views include the permanent safety fencing around the HSR Build Alternative improvements and views of the proposed grade separations.
-During operation of the HSR Build Alternative, increases in resident and worker populations would occur, which could increase the use of recreational resources within the RSA.
+During operation of the HSR Build Alternative, increases in resident and worker populations would occur, which could increase the use of recreational resources within the EJ RSA.
 The HSR Build Alternative would reroute 0.28 mile of planned trail.
 Due to the proximity of recreational resources to the existing railroad, noise and visual impacts at parks and recreation areas would be similar to the existing setting.
+Additionally, the San Fernando Bike Path would mainly be located within areas with nonminority and nonlow-income populations.
+The HSR Build Alternative would require a permanent easement within the Metro-owned right-of-way, along the entire 4.5-mile planned San Fernando Railroad Bike Path to operate HSR trains in this area.
+Therefore, if the San Fernando Railroad Bike Path exists at the time of HSR construction, the entire San Fernando Railroad Bike Path would be removed and PR-MM#4 would also be implemented to require that the Authority consult with the official with jurisdiction to identify an alternative route for the continuation of the lost use and functionality of the bike path, including maintaining connectivity.
+If the bike path does not exist at the time of HSR construction, the permanent easement needed for operation of the HSR Build Alternative would preclude the planned San Fernando Railroad Bike Path from being constructed in its current alignment.
+However, the proposed San Fernando Railroad Bike Path would be mainly located within areas with nonminority and nonlow-income populations and, EJ-IAMF#5 would require the Authority to seek input from impacted EJ communities on the relocation of planned or existing bike paths located within EJ communities.
 The increase in population from operation of the HSR Build Alternative would be minor; therefore, the increase in resident and worker population would not substantially impact parks and recreation areas.
-Permanent access impacts, noise and visual impacts, and impacts associated with the physical deterioration of recreation areas at parks, at schools, and/or along trails during operation of the HSR Build Alternative would be experienced by all populations using recreational resources in the RSA.
+Permanent access impacts, noise and visual impacts, and impacts associated with the potential to contribute to physical deterioration of recreation areas at parks, at schools, and/or along trails during operation of the HSR Build Alternative would be experienced by all populations using recreational resources in the EJ RSA.
 Therefore, the HSR Build Alternative would not result in disproportionately high and adverse impacts on minority and/or low-income populations related to the use of recreational resources within the project section.